 Questions to Consider Before a Disease Outbreak

-Planning ahead for a livestock disease outbreak will help you to anticipate issues/barriers that will arise:
+Planning ahead for a livestock disease outbreak will help you to anticipate issues/barriers that will arise such as:

 Response for Larger Livestock Disease Outbreaks

-When a quarantine is implemented, certain zones will be defined to determine the extent of movement restrictions and surveillance that will occur, depending upon the proximity to the index case, or first identified case of a disease outbreak.
-The two main types of zones surrounding the index case are the exposed zone and the surveillance zone.
+The two main types of zones surrounding the index case are the exposed/infected zone and the surveillance zone.
 These zones may be adjusted daily.
 Zones may be expanded or other zones may be established if new exposed premises are identified.

 The following factors will be taken into account when the exposed zone and the surveillance zone are defined: